chef/supermarket/docs-chef-io/content/supermarket/supermarket_upgrade.md

 Database migrations carry inherent risk.
 A best practice to mitigate risk is to create an archival copy and save it to a secondary location before proceeding with any actions that touch the data.
 The archival copy is your failsafe for restoring the database.
 Do not use it as a working copy.

-1. Back up the Database
+1. Back up the database

 `pg_dumpall` is a utility for writing out ("dumping") all PostgreSQL databases of a cluster into one script file.
 The script file contains SQL commands that can be used as input to psql to restore the databases.